The Foreign Investment Regulation Review: Germany

 In a typical share deal, the seller and purchaser will agree on a sale of certain identified shares but will not immediately consummate the sale.
 Rather, closing will be conditioned upon obtaining regulatory approvals.
-Where public order or safety are implied (either because of the acquisition of shares in a company operating critical infrastructures or because of general considerations) and the relevant voting right threshold is reached or surpassed, the parties will generally include the lapse of the applicable review period or obtaining a certificate of non-objection as a condition precedent for closing.
+Where public order or safety are implied (either because of the acquisition of shares in a company operating in a Sensitive Business Sector listed in Section 55a(1) AWV or because of general considerations) and the relevant voting right threshold is reached or surpassed, the parties will generally include the lapse of the applicable review period or obtaining a certificate of non-objection as a condition precedent for closing.
 This is to mitigate the risk that a transaction may have to be unwound in the event of an adverse decision by the BMWi.
-It is important to note in this context that formerly the review process outside the sector-specific control regime was non-suspensory, but the 2020 Revisions have introduced a suspensory effect and strict anti-gun-jumping prohibitions for acquisitions of critical infrastructure businesses (see Section IV.i).
+It is important to note in this context that the 2020 revisions have introduced a suspensory effect and strict anti-gun-jumping prohibitions for acquisitions of businesses active in Sensitive Business Sectors (see Section V.i).

 Where share acquisitions through merger or capital increase transactions are concerned, this will be commonly based on an investment agreement and technical implementation of the share acquisition will then occur according to a court-sanctioned scheme.
 Similarly to a share purchase transaction, the investment agreement will generally stipulate foreign investment clearance as a condition precedent to proceeding with execution of the relevant corporate acts.

-In a public takeover scenario, a separate and well-defined legal regime applies and any decision by a bidder to acquire shares in an entity that is domiciled in Germany25 and listed on an EU organised market will need to be notified to the financial regulator (BaFin), relevant stock exchanges and the public immediately.
-Thereupon, a strict timeline is triggered, which eventually leads to the publication of an offer document with prescribed acceptance and settlement periods (depending on whether the bidder seeks to obtain control over the target,26 various minimum pricing and most favoured treatment rules may apply as well).
+In a public takeover scenario, a separate and well-defined legal regime applies and any decision by a bidder to acquire shares in an entity that is domiciled in Germany42 and listed on an EU organised market will need to be notified to the financial regulator (BaFin), relevant stock exchanges and the public immediately.
+Thereupon, a strict timeline is triggered, which eventually leads to the publication of an offer document with prescribed acceptance and settlement periods (depending on whether the bidder seeks to obtain control over the target,43 various minimum pricing and most favoured treatment rules may apply as well).
 For the purposes of foreign investment review, it is generally permissible to make public offers subject to obtaining required regulatory clearances, and the bidder will include a corresponding condition precedent to settlement of the offer in its offer document.
-While the law stipulates27 that the ex officio review period is triggered by the BMWi obtaining knowledge of the publication of the bidder's intention to launch an offer (and not just with the launch of the offer as such), this should be irrelevant in most cases, as a bidder will generally notify the transaction (or apply for a certificate of non-objection) in a public takeover scenario.

 Finally, in the case of an asset deal, a consideration similar to that in a share purchase will apply.

-i Suspensory effect and anti-gun-jumping provisions for critical infrastructure acquisitions
+i Suspensory effect and anti-gun-jumping provisions for notifiable acquisitions

-Formerly, the review procedure (for both critical infrastructure business acquisitions and other, non-critical infrastructure, acquisitions) had no suspensory effect, therefore it was possible to consummate a transaction, although in the event of an adverse decision by the BMWi the transaction had to be unwound.
+Formerly, the review procedure had no suspensory effect, and therefore it was possible to consummate a transaction, although in the event of an adverse decision by the BMWi, the transaction had to be unwound.

-This has changed with the 2020 Revisions.
-Now, in cases where a notification to the BMWi is required (i.e., in all cases of acquisitions of critical infrastructure businesses), any agreement or arrangement between the seller and the acquirer aimed at consummating the transaction remains provisionally void until clearance has been granted (or is deemed to have been granted following the expiry of the relevant review period).
-Therefore, in contrast to the previous situation a transaction cannot be closed while the review is pending.
+This has changed with the recent revisions.
+Now, in cases where a notification to the BMWi is required (i.e., in all cases concerning Sensitive Business Sectors listed in Section 55a(1) AWV, any agreement or arrangement between the seller and the acquirer aimed at consummating the transaction remains provisionally void until clearance has been granted (or is deemed to have been granted following the expiry of the relevant review period).
+Therefore, a transaction cannot be closed while the review is pending.
 In particular, the acquirer is prohibited from exercising any voting rights directly or indirectly, and may not conclude voting agreements or give voting instructions.
-The acquirer may not receive any dividend payments nor equivalent economic rights prior to clearance.
+The acquirer may not receive any dividend payments or equivalent economic rights prior to clearance.

-Further, under newly imposed information sharing restrictions, it is also impermissible to make available to a critical infrastructure acquirer, prior to foreign investment clearance, enterprise-specific company information as far as this relates to business areas or business objects relevant for the classification of the enterprise as a critical infrastructure or otherwise to be considered specifically in the context of the review for their impact on public order or security.
+Furthermore, under information-sharing restrictions introduced in 2020, it is in cases subject to a notification requirement impermissible to make available to an acquirer, prior to foreign investment clearance, enterprise-specific company information as far as this relates to business areas or business objects relevant for the classification of the enterprise as a Sensitive Business Sector or otherwise to be considered specifically in the context of the review for their impact on public order or security.
 In addition, neither may the acquirer receive company-specific information designated as relevant by the BMWi upon notification of the proposed acquisition.
-Any voluntary breach of these restrictions will be subject to criminal liability and penalised by imprisonment of up to five years.
+Any voluntary breach of these restrictions will be subject to criminal liability and can be penalised by imprisonment of up to five years.
 In cases of negligent behaviour, an administrative fine will apply.

-While the legislative materials state that these information sharing restrictions shall only cover information whose disclosure must be prevented because of the particular impact its premature disclosure would have on public order or security and a related critical infrastructure, it will be very difficult in practice to segregate critical information in this sense from information that can be disclosed (e.g., commercial, legal or accounting information or other company information that is irrelevant for the purposes of the foreign investment review).
+While the legislative materials state that these information sharing restrictions shall only cover information whose disclosure must be prevented because of the particular impact its premature disclosure would have on public order or security and a related Sensitive Business Sector, it will be very difficult in practice to segregate critical information in this sense from information that can be disclosed (e.g., commercial, legal or accounting information or other company information that is irrelevant for the purposes of the foreign investment review).

 ii Review procedure